Stridsvagn69420/aegis-dns/README.md

 An nginx config snippet will be available as soon as development is finished.

 ## DNS-Resolver
 The resolver will do everything that's DNS and encrypted DNS.
-However, it is currently NOT planned to implement mDNS and certainly not LLMNR. mDNS and `/etc/hosts`-lookup can both be handled by the Name Service Switch (NSS), which is pretty much the standard on Linux and I think BSD too.
-Windows' resolver API implements a similar system to my understanding.
+However, it is currently NOT planned to implement mDNS and certainly not LLMNR. mDNS can simultaneously be handled by systemd-resolved or Avahi, which also support DNS-SD.

-What's missing: how the stub resolver and the given network manager interact with each other, related to DHCP.
+What's missing: how the stub resolver and the given network manager interact with each other, related to DHCP and SLAAC.
+Either through shameless config file parsings or D-Bus, apparently.